colyseus/colyseus/README.md

     <img src="https://badges.gitter.im/gamestdio/colyseus.svg">
   </a>
   <h3>
-    Multiplayer Game Server for Node.js. <a href="https://github.com/gamestdio/colyseus/wiki">View documentation</a>
+    Multiplayer Game Server for Node.js. <a href="http://colyseus.io/docs/">View documentation</a>
   <h3>
 </div>

 Read the [version 0.5.0 update](https://medium.com/@endel/colyseus-html5-multiplayer-games-made-simple-v0-6-0-alpha-update-d5d0e5eba4a0).

-## Why?

-Writing your own multiplayer boilerplate using Socket.io/SockJS/etc is time consuming and you'll face a range of different problems along the way.
-Colyseus should have all these problems figured out already.

-## Features / Characteristics

-- Authoritative game server
+Colyseus is a Authoritative Multiplayer Game Server for Node.js.
+It allows you to focus on your gameplay instead of bothering about networking.

+The mission of this framework is to be the easiest solution for creating your own multiplayer games in JavaScript.

+This framework is fairly new and is being evolved constantly.
+You're encouraged to take a look on [some games being developed with it](https://discuss.colyseus.io/category/5/showcase) and make your own!

+## What Colyseus provides to you:

 - WebSocket-based communication
-- Binary delta compressed state (through [msgpack](http://msgpack.org) / [fossil-delta-js](https://github.com/dchest/fossil-delta-js))
-- Match-making
-- Custom room handlers
-- Scalable vertically
-- Lag compensation (using [timeframe](http://github.com/gamestdio/timeframe), a
-  Timeline implementation) - Not automatic.
-You should apply the technique as you need, in the client and/or the server.
+- Simple API in the server-side and client-side.
+- Automatic state synchronization between server and client.
+- Matchmaking clients into game sessions
+- Scale on many processes on a single machine.

+## What Colyseus won't provide:

+- Game Engine: Colyseus is agnostic of the engine you're using.
+Need Physics?
+Add your own logic / package.
+- Database: It's up to configure and select which database you'd like to use.

-See [roadmap](https://github.com/gamestdio/colyseus/wiki/Roadmap) for our future plans.
+See [roadmap](http://colyseus.io/docs/roadmap/) for our future plans.

 ### Official client integration